John V. Fuller

-John Vincent Fuller (born 1965) is a United States Navy vice admiral who serves as the 42nd Naval Inspector General since 11 June 2021.
+John Vincent Fuller (born 1965) is a retired United States Navy vice admiral who served as the 42nd Naval Inspector General since 11 June 2021.
 Prior to that, Fuller served as deputy director for force protection of the Joint Staff and before that as the director of strategy, plans, and policy of the United States Northern Command.

 As the deputy director for force protection (DDFP), Fuller led three force protection divisions which include the Joint Integrated Air and Missile Defense Organization (JIAMDO) that is responsible for the advocacy and integration of Joint IAMD capabilities; Force Protection Division which identifies and develops joint requirements for asset and personnel protection; and serves as director, Joint Requirements Office for Chemical, Biological, Radiological, and Nuclear Defense (JRO-CBRND), a Chairman's Controlled Activity (CCA).
 Fuller also serves as the chairman of the protection Functional Capabilities Board.

 Education

-He received his commission from the U.S. Naval Academy in 1987.
+He received his commission from the US Naval Academy on May 20, 1987.
 He earned a Bachelor of Science in political science from the Naval Academy and a Master of Science in management from the Naval Post Graduate School.
 He also earned a Master of Arts in national security and strategic studies from the College of Naval Command and Staff at the Naval War College.
 He is a Massachusetts Institute of Technology Seminar XXI Fellow.